-- DHHS in its - delivery of income-tested re-establishment payments through activation of the personal hardship assistance program, to help eligible households re-establish as quickly as possible. - Municipal councils in their coordinating of clean-up activities where state assistance is required.
+- DHHS in its delivery of income-tested re-establishment payments through activation of the personal hardship assistance program, to help eligible households re-establish as quickly as possible. - Municipal councils in their coordinating of clean-up activities where state assistance is required - DJPR in its role in delivering recovery programs and advice to primary producers, and rural land managers and other animal businesses.